deadlyfingers/blog/_posts/2016-05-06-responsive-design.md

 title: Responsive Design from problem to production
 date: 2016-05-06 12:06:45.000000000 +01:00
 published: true
-categories: info
+categories:categories: code
 tags:
   - Cordova
   - Design
   - Responsive Design
 meta:
-  dsq_thread_id: '5670805712'
+  dsq_thread_id: "5670805712"
 comments: true
 author: David Douglas
 ---

 Responsive Design is often seen in terms of technical execution or production.
 In this article I will describe what it means to design responsively as a design process from problem to production.

 Contents: